Checkmarx/JS-SCP/src/cryptographic-practices/pseudo-random-generators.md

 First, using the UUID version 4.
 UUID stands for `Universally unique identifiers` and consists of a 128 bit number.

-In Node.js there are several modules that can be used to generate a UUID.
+In Node.js there are several packages that can be used to generate a UUID.
 The most popular is `uuid` and can be found [here][3].

 The package is very easy to use, as shown in the sample below: